• Skip to primary navigation

 Making it Weeks Ahead

-If you want to prepare the stuffing further in advance to that, weeks even, no problem - this Cranberry Chestnut Sausage Stuffing is freezer-friendly.
-The best way to do it is to add the uncooked stuffing mix to an air-tight food container or a resealable food bag and freeze.
+If you want to prepare the stuffing further in advance to that, weeks even, no problem - this Cranberry Sausage Stuffing is freezer-friendly.
+The best way to do it is to add the uncooked stuffing mix to the oven dish covered in a layer of cling film/saran wrap and then a layer of foil (or an air-tight food container or a resealable food bag) and freeze.
 Then 24 hours before you are ready to cook it, remove it from the freezer and allow it to defrost in the fridge.
-Again, bring out of the fridge roughly half an hour before cook time.
+Again, bring out of the fridge roughly an hour before cook time.

 Get younger children involved by having them help to mix the stuffing with their hands.
 Just make sure that they wash their hands well before and after.